 - Decrease in self-esteem

-- More withdrawn, possibly self destructive behavior
+- More withdrawn, possibly self-destructive behavior

 And how do you know if your child is bullying others?

-- Going to principle’s office
+- Going to the principal’s office

 - Getting into physical and verbal fights